How Do I Get a Mortgage if I’m Self-Employed?

 For most people, having a W-2 is enough to show that they receive a regular salary and can expect to earn the same or more the following year.
 In order for you to prove the same thing as a self-employed person, you have to produce a much bigger pile of paperwork.

 Also, unlike W-2 employees, as a self-employed professional, you have to prove that your business is stable.
 If your business income fluctuates, that could raise some red flags that you’ll need to explain to a lender.

 Getting a mortgage when you’re self-employed can be difficult, but it’s not impossible!
 If you’re careful and methodical about it, you can still get that home loan.

 Lenders like to see borrowers with a stable and reliable income.
-They tend to prefer when a self-employed borrower has been doing the same work for at least two years, and it's best if your income during those two years has been steady or increasing.
+They tend to prefer when a self-employed borrower looking for a mortgage has been doing the same work for at least two years, and it’s best if your income during those two years has been steady or increasing.